Properties of biodiversity indices that incorporate future extinction risk: Extending PD to feature diversity

 \subsection{Example application}

-We apply the calculation of the variances $\Phi_x$ and $\Phi'_x$ on a tree with edge lengths to the Crocodilians (alligators, crocodiles, and gharials), a small, isolated clade of endangered reptiles.
+We apply the calculation of $\Psi_x$ and $\Psi'_x$ and their variances ($\Phi_x$ and $\Phi'_x$) on the phylogeny of the Order Crocodilia (alligators, crocodiles, and gharials), a small, isolated clade of endangered reptiles.
 Over half of the 27 species are of conservation concern, with 7 listed as critically endangered by the International Union for Conservation of Nature (IUCN).
 We took a time-calibrated phylogeny of the group and each species' corresponding conservation status (from \cite{col20}) and converted those statuses to $\epsilon_x$, following \cite{gum23}.
-We then calculated the values of $\psi_x$ and $\psi'_x$ and their associated standard deviations $\sqrt{\Phi_x}$ and $\sqrt{\Phi'_x}$.
+We then calculated the values of $\Psi_x$ and $\Psi'_x$ and their associated standard deviations $\sqrt{\Phi_x}$ and $\sqrt{\Phi'_x}$.
 These values are presented in Fig.~\ref{fig:croc}.

 There are several things to note.
-The values $\psi$ and $\psi'$ and their standard deviations all show a broad range across species, driven by both their position on the tree and their and their close relatives' $\epsilon$ values.
-For instance, the first species, {\em Alligator mississippiensis}, is a widely-distributed Least Concern species that nevertheless carries a lot of genetic responsibility for its highly endangered sister species; this is captured in its particularly high $\psi$ (irreplaceability) score.
-However, there is also very high variation in its $\psi'$ (expected gain) value.
-In general, species with a low $\epsilon$ value (and thus a low $\psi'$ value) show standard deviations that are higher than their expected value.
-In fact, this observation holds more generally, because Proposition ~\ref{pro1}(ii) implies that $\sqrt{\Phi'_x} \geq \psi'_x \sqrt\frac{1-\epsilon_x}{\epsilon_x}$.
-Thus, if $\epsilon_x$ is less than $0.5$, then the standard deviation of $\Delta'_\varphi(S_x,x)$ is larger than its mean (the converse need not hold).
-Note also that $\psi'_x$ and $\sqrt{\Phi'_x}$ both converge to 0 as $\epsilon_x \rightarrow 0$.
+The values $\Psi$ and $\Psi'$ and their standard deviations all show a broad range across species, driven by their position on the tree and both their own and their close relatives' $\epsilon$ values.
+For instance, the first species, {\em Alligator mississippiensis}, is a widely-distributed Least Concern species that nevertheless carries a lot of genetic responsibility for its highly endangered sister species; this is captured in its particularly high $\Psi$ score.
+Contrast this with its sister species {\em A. sinensis}, whose $\Psi$ score is much smaller; the $\Psi'$ scores are in reverse order due to the much larger extinction probability for {\em A. sinensis}.